SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

  -Description "Creates list for tracking customer contact information"
 ```

 After running the cmdlet, you get a result that lists the site script **ID** of the added script.
-Keep track of this ID somewhere because you will need it later when you create the site design.
+Keep track of this ID somewhere because you will need it later when you create the site template.

 The REST API to add a new site script is **CreateSiteScript**.

-## Create the site design
+## Create the site template

-Next, you need to create the site design.
-The site design appears in a drop-down list when someone creates a new site from one of the templates.
+Next, you need to create the site template.
+The site template appears in a drop-down list when someone creates a new site from one of the templates.
 It can run one or more site scripts that have already been added.

-- Run the following cmdlet to add a new site design.
+- Run the following cmdlet to add a new site template.
 Replace `<ID>` with the site script ID from when you added the site script.

 ```powershell
 C:\> Add-SPOSiteDesign